Disclosure of Student Information-FERPA

 - Weight and Height of Members of Athletic Teams

 No other items of student information will be released to any person or organizations outside of Georgetown University without the written consent of the student, except for certain categories of external persons or organizations specifically exempt by federal law.
 These exceptions are listed in the document “Official Student Records Policy,” printed in university catalogs and bulletins and available at the Office of the University Registrar.

 Under the provisions of the Family Educational Rights and Privacy Act of 1974, students have the right to instruct the University to withhold even the directory information listed above (with the exception of name, school and dates of attendance).
-A copy of the Disclosure of Student Information Request Form must be submitted to the University Registrar in order to instruct the University to withhold directory information.
+A copy of the Request for Non-Disclosure of Student Information Form must be submitted to the University Registrar in order to instruct the University to withhold directory information.
 If it is received by the end of the second week of classes of the fall term, addresses and/or telephone numbers will be deleted from the published Student Directory.
 A new form must be completed each academic year.

 Please carefully consider the consequences of withholding directory information.
 If your directory information is withheld, any future requests for such information from non-University persons or organizations will be refused.
 Regardless of the effect upon you, the University assumes no liability for honoring your instructions to withhold such information.

 To read more about the Disclosure of Student Information and the Family Educational Rights and Privacy Act of 1974, please visit the Student Records Policy section of the Undergraduate Bulletin.